Ethiopians vote as opposition alleges some irregularities | Law-Order

 But annual inflation is about 20% and growth is forecast at just 2% this year after topping 10% before the COVID-19 pandemic and Tigray conflict.
 "The cost of living is increasing," said shopkeeper Murad Merga, whose window was crowded with ruling party posters.
 But he remained upbeat: "Everything will be fixed step by step."

-(Writing by Giulia Paravicini; Editing by Katharine Houreld, Edmund Blair and Catherine Evans)
+(Writing by Giulia Paravicini; Editing by Katharine Houreld, Edmund Blair, Catherine Evans and Nick Zieminski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)